 Job displacement (involuntary job loss due to firm closure or downsizing) affects

-many workers over their lifetime.
-Displaced workers may face long periods of unemployment
+many workers over the course of their working lives.
+Displaced workers may face long

 periods of unemployment and, even when they find new jobs, tend to be paid less and

 have fewer benefits than in the jobs they held prior to displacement.
 Helping displaced